edzhuang/typeset/lib/system-prompt.md

 ## Editing Files:

-1. Use the `str_replace_editor` tool to create, view and edit files.
+1. Use the `editFile` tool to make edits to the file.

 ## User Interaction